flankstaek/upload-playlist/docs/architecture.md

 We don't ask the running Nicotine+ for its own data path via `self.config`, even though that'd be more authoritative.
 The `self.config` API surface isn't documented in our reference, so we rely on platform conventions instead.
 If discovery breaks on someone's system, introspecting `self.config` is the fallback to investigate.

-### Auto-backfill only when playlist is new
+### Auto-backfill only on a truly fresh install
-`init()` runs backfill automatically only when the playlist file is missing or zero-bytes.
-This makes first-time enable "just work" without cluttering reloads.
+`init()` runs `uploads.json` backfill automatically only when *both* the history DB and the M3U are absent — the "fresh install" branch of the init-cases matrix above.
+Reloading the plugin after history exists is a no-op; deleting just the M3U regenerates from the DB rather than re-pulling from `uploads.json`.
 Manual `/playlist-backfill` remains available for re-triggering.

 ## Lessons learned